 The positioning and configuration of a dashboard vary between models and manufacturers.
 But, it is always located between or below the handlebars in clear view for the driver.

-A motorcycle dashboard will almost always include the following:
+will almost always include the following:

 - Tachometer - This tells the rider their current RPM (Revolutions per minute) value.